 MailTips, message tracking and multi-mailbox search do not traverse the hybrid agent.
 These features are typically required by larger organizations.
 If you need these features during coexistence you should use the Classic Hybrid Topology.

 As mentioned, the new Modern Hybrid Topology is currently in preview.
-The Hybrid Team is actively working on improving functionality to fill the gaps mentioned above.
-Eventually, the Modern Hybrid Topology is expected to be extended to include mail flow and multiple agents for redundancy and fault tolerance.
+The Hybrid Team is actively working on improving functionality to fill some of the gaps mentioned above.
+Eventually, the Modern Hybrid Topology is expected to be extended to allow multiple agents for redundancy and fault tolerance

 If you’re a customer who wants or needs the ability to move mailboxes from Exchange on-prem and Office 365 and vice versa, Exchange hybrid is the only way to go.
 If you’re a small customer who can get by with the limitations listed above, I encourage you to give Modern Hybrid Topology a try.
 If you find out later that Modern Hybrid isn’t working for you, you can always reconfigure Exchange hybrid with the Classic Hybrid Topology.